brighthr/TechnicalTest.iOS/README.md

 Please submit a compressed git repository containing your code or provide us a link to your repository.
 Please commit regularly as you carry out the task and keep the commit history in tact.
+We would love to see if you can devlop the feature using TDD.